-Google shopping ads are the links that a searcher sees when performing a product based search.
+Google shopping ads are the links that a searcher sees when performing a product-based search.
 If products are listed in Google Shopping, the searcher will see them at places like ‘the top of the search results’ or ‘to the right of search results’ or in Google Shopping itself.
 In each of the first two options, there is a link to click which will open up Google Shopping (the third!) and allow the searcher to find products among the other retailers which sell the same item.
-The aim is to help connect buyer and seller at the best price/conditions.
+The aim is to help connect buyers and sellers at the best price/conditions.
 Google’s aim is to make some money for facilitating this connection.

 trigger your ads.